scipy-conference/scipy_proceedings/papers/Catlett_Amanda/UCET.rst

 -	**WaterTypeGui**: has the widget for water selection.
 -	**TabulatorDataGui**: holds the functions and methods used for visualizing plots and the ability to download the data that is used for plotting.

 Each coastal tool in UCET has two classes, the model class and the GUI class.
-The model class will hold input and output variables and the methods needed to run the model.
-The model class will either directly inherit from the BaseDriver or the WaterTypeDriver.
-The tool’s GUI class will hold information for GUI visualization that is different from the BaseGui, WaterTypeGUI, and TabulatorDataGui classes.
+The model class holds input and output variables and the methods needed to run the model.
+The model class either directly inherits from the BaseDriver or the WaterTypeDriver.
+The tool’s GUI class holds information for GUI visualization that is different from the BaseGui, WaterTypeGUI, and TabulatorDataGui classes.
 In figure 1 the model classes are labeled as: Base-Tool Class, Graph-Tool Class, Water-Tool Class, and Graph-Water-Tool Class and each has a corresponding GUI class.